CISC-LIVE-LAB-3/dataset/README.md

 The dataset is instrumental for researchers, decision-makers, system engineers, human factor engineers, and teams developing guidelines and standards.
 It is also applicable for validating proposed solutions for the industry and for researchers in similar or close domains.

 # Data Structure
-he concatenated Excel file for the dataset may include the following detailed data:
+The concatenated Excel file for the dataset may include the following detailed data:

 1. **Demographic and Educational Background Data:**
    - Participant Identifier: A unique alphanumeric code assigned to each participant for anonymity and tracking purposes.